 The Chase Sapphire Preferred® is the Keanu Reeves of travel rewards cards; it’s aged well, remains incredibly generous, and hasn’t let its popularity go to its head.

-So why is the Chase Sapphire Preferred® so popular, even among non-travelers?
+So why is the Chase Sapphire Preferred® Card so popular, even among non-travelers?

 Let’s dive into the uncanny popularity and eligibility requirements of the Chase Sapphire Preferred® card.